 In January 2015, the Compensation Committee set the 2015 base salaries for our executive officers.
-Base salary increased by 3.0% for our CEO, and base salary increased by 3.0% for the other executive officers named in the table below entitled "Summary Compensation Table" who were employed by us for all of 2014, Mr. Daly, Dr. Levy, and Dr. Huber; 3.0% was the average base salary increase for all of our employees.
-As David W. Gryska became our Executive Vice President and Chief Financial Officer effective October 31, 2014, his salary was increased by 0.50%, one-sixth of 3.0%.
-The Compensation Committee considered our Company's performance in 2014, including our commercial operations, clinical trial progress of our other drug candidates, job performance, internal pay alignment and equity, and marketplace competitiveness in determining the base salaries for 2015.
+Base salary increased by 3.0% for our CEO, and base salary increased by 3.0% for the other executive officer named in the table below entitled "Summary Compensation Table" who was employed as an executive officer for all of 2014, Richard S. Levy.
+David W. Gryska became our Executive Vice President and Chief Financial Officer effective October 31, 2014, so his salary was increased by 0.50%, one-sixth of 3.0%.
+Reid M. Huber and Wenqing Yao were promoted to Executive Vice President and became executive officers in 2014, and received significant increases over their 2014 base salaries in connection with their respective promotions and the annual January 2015 salary review.
+The average base salary increase for all of our employees in 2015 was 3.0%.
+The Committee considered our company's performance in 2014, including our commercial operations, clinical trial progress of our other drug candidates, job performance, internal pay alignment and equity, and marketplace competitiveness in determining the base salaries for 2015.